mardeltri/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for perspective transform consists of a class with several methods.
-Two of them are used to wrap or unwrap images.
+The code for perspective transform consists of a class named PerspectiveTransform with several methods.
+This code can be found in the file transform.py.
+Two of those methods are used to wrap or unwrap images.
 The `warp()` function takes as inputs an image (`img`).
 Source (`src`) and destination (`dst`) points were previously defined as class attributes.
 I chose the hardcode the source and destination points in the following manner:

 ```python
     # Four source coordinates